nogibjj/pyli/README.txt

 handy CSV formatted report in your current directory.
 Later versions will have sophisticated deletion systems, cached query systems and more.
 Stay tuned!

-Note:  To run doctests run:  ./liten -v, or test_liten.py for unittests
+Note:  To run doctests run:  ./liten -t, or test_liten.py for unittests

 CHANGE LOG: